y3owk1n/warp.nvim/README.md

 ---| '"right"'

 ---@class Warp.Config
+---@field auto_prune? boolean Whether to auto prune the list, defaults to false
 ---@field root_markers? string[] The root markers to check, defaults to { ".git" } and fallback to cwd, set to {} to nil it
 ---@field root_detection_fn? fun(): string?
 The function to detect the root, defaults to `require("warp.storage").find_project_root`
 ---@field list_item_format_fn? fun(entry: Warp.ListItem, idx: number, is_active: boolean|nil): string The function to format the list items lines